 No. Voting takes place exclusively online.
 No paper ballots will be made available.

 In compliance with Article III, Section 8, D.C.
-Bar License renewals for fiscal year 2020–2021 are due and payable on July 1.
+Bar License renewals are due and payable on July 1.
 Members must remit their completed registration and payment by July 15 to avoid a late fee.
 If your license renewal is not postmarked and/or received by September 30, your membership will automatically be administratively suspended for nonpayment.
-See D.C.
-Bar Bylaws Article III, Section 1(a)(1) for current license fee amounts.
+See Membership Classes & Fees for current license fee amounts.